 This study offers a mechanistic explanation for the results in a number of previous studies in which anodic stimulation was investigated.
-A recent study explored anodic versus cathodic stimulation in a clinical setting in 10 Parkinson's disease patients implanted with DBS in the subthalamic nucleus (STN) (Kirsch et al., 2018).
+A recent study explored anodic versus cathodic stimulation in a clinical setting in 10 Parkinson's disease patients implanted with DBS in the STN (Kirsch et al 2018).
 The study used a conventional stimulus waveform using a 10% charge-balancing regime for both cathode-first and anode-first stimulation.
-Kirsch et al., 2018, found that anodic stimulation significantly decreases MDS-UPDRS III motor scores when compared to both off stimulation and cathodic stimulation in the suprathreshold stimulation case.
+Kirsch et al (2018), found that anodic stimulation significantly decreases MDS-UPDRS III motor scores when compared to both off stimulation and cathodic stimulation in the suprathreshold stimulation case.
 It was found that anodic therapeutic and side effect thresholds were greater than the cathodic case, but the therapeutic window was wider for the anodic case.
-Additionally, bradykinesia metrics were significantly improved by anodic stimulation versus cathodic stimulation (58.6% vs. 39.8%).
+Additionally, bradykinesia metrics were significantly improved by anodic stimulation versus cathodic stimulation (58.6% versus 39.8%).
 The authors postulate that improvements in clinical response in the anodic case may be due to the differential activation of beneficial fibers based on fiber orientation by anodic stimulation.
-Our findings support the possible explanation made in Kirsch et al., 2018 on the differing clinical effects of anodic stimulation.
+Our findings support the possible explanation made in Kirsch et al (2018) on the differing clinical effects of anodic stimulation.

-Another recent study by De Jesus et al., 2018 found improved tremor outcomes in DBS in the ventralis intermedius nucleus of the thalamus (VIM) for essential tremor by using a larger anodic component in the DBS waveform.
-The study compared the use of a square biphasic pulse, with an anodic charge-balancing phase magnitude equal to the cathodic leading phase magnitude, to the conventional 10% charge-balancing regime.
-The square biphasic pulse is identical to the symmetrically balanced pulse we ran in Figure 4F and demonstrated reduced firing threshold of fiber tracts associated with clinical benefit.
-We believe that De Jesus et al., 2018 found improved tremor response with a square biphasic pulse because the increased activation contribution of the anodic phase of the waveform.
-The anodic phase of the waveform would activate the orthogonal population of axons near the VIM, which might be a part of the fiber pathways associated with clinical benefit.
+Another recent study by De Jesus et al (2018) found improved tremor outcomes in DBS in the ventralis intermedius nucleus of the thalamus (VIM) for essential tremor by using a larger anodic component in the DBS waveform.
+The study compared the use of a square biphasic pulse, with an anodic charge-balancing phase magnitude equal to the cathodic leading phase magnitude, to the conventional 10% chargebalancing regime.
+The square biphasic pulse is identical to the symmetrically balanced pulse we ran in figure 4(F) and demonstrated reduced firing threshold of fiber tracts associated with clinical benefit.
+We believe that De Jesus et al (2018)